fishcus/KAP-manual/zh-cn/rest/query_api.cn.md

 * project - `必选` `string` 说明对应要列出哪个Project下的表

 #### 详细说明
-- 该接口返回kylin的table视图结构依照 JDBC API DatabaseMetaData.getColumns()方法定义.
+- 该接口返回kylin的table视图结构依照 JDBC API DatabaseMetaData.getColumns()方法定义
   参看JDBC规范：[https://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html#getColumns(java.lang.String,%20java.lang.String,%20java.lang.String,%20java.lang.String)](https://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html#getColumns(java.lang.String,%20java.lang.String,%20java.lang.String,%20java.lang.String))
-Column 定义：
+- Column 定义：
   1. TABLE_CAT String => table catalog (may be null)
- 1. TABLE_SCHEM String => table schema (may be null)
+  2. TABLE_SCHEM String => table schema (may be null)
- 1. TABLE_NAME String => table name
+  3. TABLE_NAME String => table name
- 1. COLUMN_NAME String => column name
+  4. COLUMN_NAME String => column name
- 1. DATA_TYPE int => SQL type from java.sql.Types
+  5. DATA_TYPE int => SQL type from java.sql.Types
- 1. TYPE_NAME String => Data source dependent type name, for a UDT the type name is fully qualified
+  6. TYPE_NAME String => Data source dependent type name, for a UDT the type name is fully qualified
- 1. COLUMN_SIZE int => column size.
+  7. COLUMN_SIZE int => column size.
- 1. BUFFER_LENGTH is not used.
+  8. BUFFER_LENGTH is not used.
- 1. DECIMAL_DIGITS int => the number of fractional digits.
+  9. DECIMAL_DIGITS int => the number of fractional digits.
 Null is returned for data types where DECIMAL_DIGITS is not applicable.
- 1. NUM_PREC_RADIX int => Radix (typically either 10 or 2)
+  10. NUM_PREC_RADIX int => Radix (typically either 10 or 2)
- 1. NULLABLE int => is NULL allowed.
+  11. NULLABLE int => is NULL allowed.
       - columnNoNulls - might not allow NULL values
       - columnNullable - definitely allows NULL values
       - columnNullableUnknown - nullability unknown
- 1. REMARKS String => comment describing column (may be null)
+  12. REMARKS String => comment describing column (may be null)
- 1. COLUMN_DEF String => default value for the column, which should be interpreted as a string when the value is enclosed in single quotes (may be null)
+  13. COLUMN_DEF String => default value for the column, which should be interpreted as a string when the value is enclosed in single quotes (may be null)
- 1. SQL_DATA_TYPE int => unused
+  14. SQL_DATA_TYPE int => unused
- 1. SQL_DATETIME_SUB int => unused
+  15. SQL_DATETIME_SUB int => unused
- 1. CHAR_OCTET_LENGTH int => for char types the maximum number of bytes in the column
+  16. CHAR_OCTET_LENGTH int => for char types the maximum number of bytes in the column
- 1. ORDINAL_POSITION int => index of column in table (starting at 1)
+  17. ORDINAL_POSITION int => index of column in table (starting at 1)
- 1. IS_NULLABLE String => ISO rules are used to determine the nullability for a column.
+  18. IS_NULLABLE String => ISO rules are used to determine the nullability for a column.
       - YES --- if the column can include NULLs
       - NO --- if the column cannot include NULLs
       - empty string --- if the nullability for the column is unknown
- 1. SCOPE_CATALOG String => catalog of table that is the scope of a reference attribute (null if DATA_TYPE isn't REF)
+  19. SCOPE_CATALOG String => catalog of table that is the scope of a reference attribute (null if DATA_TYPE isn't REF)
- 1. SCOPE_SCHEMA String => schema of table that is the scope of a reference attribute (null if the DATA_TYPE isn't REF)
+  20. SCOPE_SCHEMA String => schema of table that is the scope of a reference attribute (null if the DATA_TYPE isn't REF)
- 1. SCOPE_TABLE String => table name that this the scope of a reference attribute (null if the DATA_TYPE isn't REF)
+  21. SCOPE_TABLE String => table name that this the scope of a reference attribute (null if the DATA_TYPE isn't REF)
- 1. SOURCE_DATA_TYPE short => source type of a distinct type or user-generated Ref type, SQL type from java.sql.Types (null if DATA_TYPE isn't DISTINCT or user-generated REF)
+  22. SOURCE_DATA_TYPE short => source type of a distinct type or user-generated Ref type, SQL type from java.sql.Types (null if DATA_TYPE isn't DISTINCT or user-generated REF)
- 1. IS_AUTOINCREMENT String => Indicates whether this column is auto incremented
+  23. IS_AUTOINCREMENT String => Indicates whether this column is auto incremented
       - YES --- if the column is auto incremented
       - NO --- if the column is not auto incremented
       - empty string --- if it cannot be determined whether the column is auto incremented
- 1. IS_GENERATEDCOLUMN String => Indicates whether this is a generated column
+  24. IS_GENERATEDCOLUMN String => Indicates whether this is a generated column
       - YES --- if this a generated column
       - NO --- if this not a generated column
       - empty string --- if it cannot be determined whether this is a generated column

 #### 响应示例
 ```json
 {